New Jersey Resources - Earnings Call - Q1 2025

 Operator (participant)

-Hey, Shar.
+Hey, guys.
 Good morning.

-Roberto Bel (SVP and CFO)
+Roberto Bel (CFO)

 Understood.
 But any sense on how you're trending within that range?

-Roberto Bel (SVP and CFO)
+Roberto Bel (CFO)

 We're well in our range.
 That's all I can tell you right now.

+Okay.
+That's perfect.
+And then just on CEV, I mean, obviously good growth.
+You're seeing slightly larger opportunities outside your footprint versus a year ago.
+I guess, what's driving that?
 Should we assume more of that mix will continue to shift outside of New Jersey?
 And any sense on whether any of the uncertainties around maybe IRA are impacting the discussions, especially as we think about the pull forward of demand?
 Thanks.

 Fantastic.
-Thanks guys.
+Thanks, guys.
 Appreciate it and see you soon.
 Appreciate it.

 All right.
 Thanks, Shar.